mcfitz2/friggeri-letter/README.md

+# resume

+This is my personal fork of Matthew Davis' fork of the friggeri-cv Latex template.
+I've made minor changes to the class files to fix layout issues I had, and I have of course changed the content.
+The rest of the credit goes to Matthew and Adrien.

 # friggeri-letter

 This is a LaTeX template for a cover letter to go with a resume created with the [friggeri-cv resume template](http://www.latextemplates.com/template/friggeri-resume-cv).